 1. Who is the Franchisor?

-Before buying a restaurant franchise you should check the history of the Franchise, its shareholders, officers, and directors.
+Before investing in Franchise Restaurants, you should check the history of the Franchise, its shareholders, officers, and directors.
 Do you research- investigate about the restaurant brand – how long it has been in existence, what has the business been like for other Franchise owners.
 It is important to consider if the Franchise chain has been successful in a regional market or is it popular PAN India.
 When you are investing in someone else’s brand, make sure that it has a name and brand recognition in the market.

 2. What is the Financial History of the Franchise?

-Before investing your life’s savings into the restaurant franchise, you should make sure that you check the financial history of the Franchisor.
+Before investing your life’s savings into Franchise Restaurants, you should make sure that you check the financial history of the Franchisor.
 Check how many Franchisees are already operating in the market, and if possible also their financial details.